Jarrett Bush

-Jarrett Lee Bush (born May 21, 1984) is a former American football cornerback.
+Jarrett Lee Bush (born May 21, 1984) is an American former professional football player who was a cornerback in the National Football League (NFL).
 He was originally signed by the Carolina Panthers as an undrafted free agent in 2006, but was claimed by the Green Bay Packers as a waiver-wire pickup following the 2006 preseason and has played through the 2014 regular season.
 With Green Bay, Bush won Super Bowl XLV over the Pittsburgh Steelers.
 Bush also played for the Calgary Stampeders of the Canadian Football League (CFL).
 He played college football at Utah State and American River College.

-Early years
+Early life

 Bush attended Vaca Pena Middle School and Will C. Wood High School in Vacaville, California.
 He played both defensive back and wide receiver.

 Professional career

 Carolina Panthers

 Bush was originally with the Carolina Panthers as an undrafted free agent in 2006, but was waived following the preseason.

 Green Bay Packers

 Bush was claimed off of waivers by the Green Bay Packers one day after being cut by Carolina.
 He played mainly as a third or fourth cornerback and on special teams during his career with the Packers.

-On March 13, 2009 the Tennessee Titans signed Bush to an offer sheet.
+On March 13, 2009, the Tennessee Titans signed Bush to an offer sheet.
 The Packers matched the Titans offer on March 16.

-On February 6, 2011 during Super Bowl XLV, after Pro-Bowl cornerback Charles Woodson suffered a broken collar bone, Bush would have to fill a cornerback slot as well as continue his special teams duties.
+On February 6, 2011, during Super Bowl XLV, after Pro-Bowl cornerback Charles Woodson suffered a broken collar bone, Bush would have to fill a cornerback slot as well as continue his special teams duties.
 In the second quarter, the Pittsburgh Steelers were on the Green Bay 49 yard line with a 2nd and 11.
 Bush made a great read and drove on a Ben Roethlisberger pass intended for Michael Wallace over the middle, resulting in the Packers second interception of the game.
 This would prove pivotal in the game, as the ensuing drive resulted with a touchdown pass from Aaron Rodgers to Greg Jennings.
 Bush ended Super Bowl XLV with one interception, one hit on quarterback, one pass defended, and five total tackles of which four were solo.

 Following the 2014 season, the Packers did not re-sign Bush.
 Bush was then suspended by the NFL for 10 games for an illegal substance violation.
 No other NFL team signed Bush following the suspension.